97harsh/97harsh.github.io/resume.md

 ## Currently
 ### Research Assistant, Advisor: <a href="https://scholar.google.co.il/citations?user=DDIjoEUAAAAJ" target="_blank">Prof. Iddo Drori</a>
 - Researching techniques in Prompt engineering on large language models like GPT4
-- Building techniques in creating content for education using prompt engineering
+- Building techniques in creating content for education using prompt engineering with Techniques like Chain of Though(CoT) prompting, Automatic Prompt Engineering

 ## Course Project
 ### Graphics Generation using Natural Language